HaiderIrfan62/Repro/README.md

 To run the users app open the folder named Repro in AndroidStudio

 #Riders App
-To run the riders app open the folder named
+To run the riders app open the folder named ReproAdminv2 in AndroidStudio

+Make sure that Kotlin is installed.